nancytao/cs4400-gttravel/README.md

 # change step on population forms
 # check long lat with prof
 # Add more searches ie location by country, event by location
+# add to homescreen a message box that says register successful and such